Sonny Sixkiller

-Alex L. "Sonny" Sixkiller (born September 6, 1951) is a former American football player and sports commentator.
+Alex L. "Sonny" Sixkiller (born September 6, 1951) is an American former football player and sports commentator.
 He is currently a senior manager for business development for Huskies Sports Properties, the rights-holder for University of Washington Athletics.

 Early years

 Sonny Sixkiller, a member of the Cherokee Nation, was born in Tahlequah, Oklahoma.
 A year later, he moved with his family to Ashland, Oregon where his father worked in a lumber mill.
 He attended Ashland High School and was a good student and a letterman in football, basketball, and baseball.